citelao/sensible/4-https.md

 * it compromises **everything** you send and receive while browsing, and
 * it is cakework to implement.

+## How easy it once was

+A well-publicized example of just how easy this attack was comes from a free plugin for Firefox called [Firesheep](https://codebutler.com/2010/10/24/firesheep/).

-In 2010, Eric Butler released [Firesheep](https://codebutler.com/2010/10/24/firesheep/), a free plugin for Firefox that made impersonating Facebook accounts as easy as "double-click[ing] on someone" {% cite firesheep %}.
+In 2010, Eric Butler released Firesheep as a demonstration.
+This plugin made impersonating Facebook accounts as easy as "double-click[ing] on someone" {% cite firesheep %}.
 He did this to motivate websites to switch to HTTPS.
 As Butler implored in 2010:

 > The only effective fix for this problem is full end-to-end encryption, known on the web as HTTPS or SSL.